top of page

 Christ Church Parish History

 A Brief Historical Overview of Christ Church Parish from the first Vestry Meeting on January 29, 1666 through the American Revolution, establishment of the Protestant Episcopal Church in the U.S.A., and the establishment of Christchurch School.
-January 29, 1666, a General Vestry meeting was held at Rosegill, the house of Sir Henry Chichley.
-Records preserved in the The Vestry Book of Christ Church, 1663-1797 read: “We doe accord and agree that ye two parishes formerly call
+By Gordon Eliot White January 29, 1666, a General Vestry meeting was held at Rosegill, the house of Sir Henry Chichley.
+Records preserved in the The Vestry Book of Christ Church, 1663-1797 read: “We doe accord and agree

 Barbara Fasig